Information We Collect

 Data processing for advertising purposes

-If the data subject contacts Gravity Global AG to request information (e.g. request to receive information material about a product), data processing to meet this request is permitted.
+If the data subject contacts Gravity Global AG to request information (e.g., request to receive information material about a product), or signs up to one our newsletters, data processing to meet this request is permitted.

 If the data subject refuses the use of his/her data for advertising purposes, it can no longer be used for these purposes and must be blocked from use for these purposes.
 Any other restrictions from specific countries regarding the use of data for advertising purposes must be observed.